-- Safety will continue to be paramount: Our first priority has always been, and will continue to be, the health and safety of our community.
+- Safety continues to be paramount: Our first priority has always been, and will continue to be, the health and safety of our community.
 Please know that our decision-making will continue to be fueled by the same commitment to keeping our community safe that has guided the last year.
-That is why NYU will require all students returning to in-person classes to be vaccinated (with medical and religious exemptions), will likely require physical distancing in some spaces, and will continue to require mask-wearing while in NYU buildings (with limited exceptions) and on outside property, such as plazas, courtyards, outside seating, and loading docks.
+That is why NYU has required all students and employees returning to in-person classes to be vaccinated (with medical and religious exemptions), updated dining guidelines and visitor policies, and continued to require mask-wearing while in NYU buildings (with limited exceptions) and on outside property, such as plazas, courtyards, outside seating, and loading docks.

-- We will make remote learning and/or late arrival accommodations where circumstances require them: We expect that some students, particularly international students, will continue to experience challenges making it to campus due to visa delays and other travel issues beyond their control, and we will make appropriate accommodations on a case-by-case basis.
-Of course, we hope you can join us in New York City in the Fall — but please know if that’s the case for you, we will work with you during this transition time to provide options that allow you to continue your studies.
+- We are making remote learning and/or late arrival accommodations where circumstances require them: We understand that some students, particularly international students, continue to experience challenges making it to campus due to visa delays and other travel issues beyond their control, and we will make appropriate accommodations on a case-by-case basis.
 Each academic department has determined the appropriate accommodations for each program, and you can find a comprehensive list of these courses here.